pixiv Encyclopedia has updated the Privacy Policy as of May 28, 2024. Revision history

 Cardinal

-St. Louis Browns: Now they are relocated to Baltimore to become Baltimore Orioles
+St. Louis Browns: Their former crosstown rival, now they are relocated to Baltimore to become the Baltimore Orioles.

-Arizona Cardinals (NFL): Both teams using "Cardinals" as their nickname and uniquely The NFL's Cardinals are formerly playing in St. Louis like the MLB's Cardinals in 1960 until 1987.
-(In that time NFL's Cardinals are referred as Gridbird, Football Cardinals and Red Bird to avoid confusion with MLB's Cardinals)
+Arizona Cardinals (NFL): Both teams using "Cardinals" as their nickname and uniquely, the NFL's Cardinals are formerly playing in St. Louis in 1960 until 1987.
+(In that time the NFL's Cardinals are referred as Gridbird, Football Cardinals and Red Bird to avoid confusion with the MLB's Cardinals)

 Related Articles